 Your stakeholders often have different interests and levels of influence, and their support affects scope, schedule, cost, compliance, and reputation.
 Project and organization leaders must align stakeholder expectations, build trust with stakeholders, communicate clearly and consistently, and record engagement to show how decisions were made.

-In this guide, you'll learn how to map and prioritize your stakeholders, identify the purpose of your engagement, build a stakeholder communication plan, communicate effectively with your stakeholders, and understand why using Stakeholder Relationship Management (SRM) software is important to keep everything organized and auditable.
+In this guide, you'll learn how to map and prioritize your stakeholders, identify the purpose of your engagement, build a stakeholder communication plan, communicate effectively with them, and understand why Stakeholder Relationship Management (SRM) software is essential for keeping everything organized and auditable.

-Stakeholder relationship management involves identifying, analyzing, engaging, and maintaining relationships with the people and groups that can affect or are affected by your project or organization.
+Stakeholder relationship management involves identifying, analyzing, engaging with, tracking, and maintaining relationships with the people and groups that can affect or are affected by your project or organization.
 You must ensure you engage with them to understand their needs, expectations, and concerns and address them effectively throughout the project or organization's lifecycle.

-Effective stakeholder relationship management relies on creating a stakeholder-specific communication plan that defines how and when you will communicate, sets and manages the team's expectations, and aims to build and nurture relationships with each of your stakeholder groups.
-By aligning your stakeholders' interests with your project or organization goals, you can meaningfully engage, strengthen trust with stakeholders, and be better equipped to support project success through proactive decision-making and collaboration.
+Effective stakeholder relationship management relies on creating a stakeholder communication plan that defines how and when you will communicate, sets and manages the team's expectations, and builds and nurtures relationships with each stakeholder group.
+By aligning your stakeholders' interests with your project or organization's goals, you can meaningfully engage stakeholders, strengthen trust, and be better equipped to support project success through proactive decision-making and collaboration.

 A stakeholder is any individual, group, or organization that affects or is affected by a project, policy, or operation, and therefore has a legitimate interest in its outcomes.
 Stakeholders can be internal or external.
 They vary in influence, interest, and attitude, and may support, oppose, or remain neutral toward the work.